5 Ways to Flip a Bad Day Into a Good One

 Breast cancer survivor Cathy Leman has a unique name for life after breast cancer: “surthrivorship.”
 The goal is to do whatever you can to stay healthy and thrive in the days, weeks, and months following treatment.
 But Leman, a registered dietitian and personal trainer in Chicago, knows that it isn’t always easy to “surthrive.”

 “There are many days when self-care might feel like the biggest challenge,” she says.
-“But no matter where you are on the breast cancer spectrum, doing what you can to improve your diet and increase your fitness may help provide a sense of being in control, since we often feel like everything else is out of our control.”
+“But no matter where you are on the breast cancer spectrum, doing what you can to improve your food choices and increase your fitness may help provide a sense of being in control, since we often feel like everything else is out of our control.”

 The American Cancer Society (ACS) guidelines for breast cancer survivors include maintaining a healthy weight, staying active, and eating nutritious foods—all of which may become casualties of a bad day (which can snowball into a bunch of bad days).
 Here are some strategies to help keep you focused on what matters, even when your body and mind have other ideas…